7 ways to get in the swim of things

 Spend some time getting comfortable in the water and experiencing the sensation of floating.
 It’s normal to be nervous, but remember to stay calm and take slow, steady breaths.

 To work on your technique, you can try using the following pieces of training equipment:

 - Kickboard – also called a “flutter board,” it isolates the legs to practice the proper kicking motion.

 - Pull-buoys – a floating device placed between the thighs or calves that allows the swimmer to focus on the upper body, shoulders and arms.

 - Fins – shorter in length than the ones worn by scuba divers, these are intended to add resistance to your kick and build up your leg muscles.

 - Hand paddles – experienced swimmers strap these on their hands to refine their arm action as well as build power and strength.

 STROKE OF GENIUS

-Swimming is activity number 4 on the ParticipACTION 150 Play List, and there are four main swimming strokes: freestyle, backstroke, breaststroke, and butterfly.
+There are four main swimming strokes: freestyle, backstroke, breaststroke, and butterfly.
 Each stroke has distinctive elements and can be learned once you master the fundamentals.
+Find out which one suits you best.
 To find a swim club near you, visit swimming.ca.